Content on this page was generated by AI and has not been manually reviewed.

 Understanding the problem

 When a VPN is active, GitHub Copilot can behave differently for a few reasons.
 The VPN can alter how your machine routes traffic, how DNS resolves domains, and how your IDE authenticates with GitHub.
 Sometimes Copilot’s servers see requests that look like they’re coming from blocked regions or untrusted devices, and it won’t initialize or fetch completions until the connection is stabilized.
+Free vpn extension for edge browser 2026

 Key factors that commonly cause problems: